GoogleChrome/web.dev/src/site/content/en/blog/conformance/index.md

 enforceable.
 This ensured a consistently high bar for app quality and codebase maintainability regardless of the number of code contributors.

-Conformance is a system that ensures that developers stay on the well-lit path; it builds confidence and ensures predictable outcomes.
+Conformance is a system that ensures that developers stay on the well-lit path;
+it builds confidence and ensures predictable outcomes.
 It makes teams productive, and becomes crucial for _scale_ -- as teams grow and more features are developed simultaneously.
-It empowers developers to focus on building product features, freeing them from minutiae and the changing landscape in various areas such as performance, accessibility, security, etc.
+It empowers developers to focus on building product features, freeing them from minutiae and the changing landscape in various areas such as performance, accessibility, security, etc. Anyone can opt-out of Conformance at any time, and it should be customizable to the extent that teams will have the option to enforce whatever they decide to commit to.

 Conformance is founded on **strong defaults** and providing **actionable rules** that can be enforced at **authoring time**.
 This breaks down into the following 3 principles.